semgrep/semgrep-docs/docs/semgrep-cloud-platform/gitlab-mr-comments.md

 <DisplayTaintedDataIntro />

-### Viewing the path of tainted data in MR comments
+### View the path of tainted data in MR comments

 To enable dataflow traces in your CI pipeline, fulfill the following prerequisites:

 :::info Prerequisites
-- Enable GitLab merge request Semgrep comments.
-For more details, see [Enabling GitLab merge request comments](#enabling-gitlab-merge-request-comments) section.
+- Set up GitLab merge request Semgrep comments, as described on this page.
 - To obtain meaningful results of dataflow traces in MR comments, use Semgrep Pro Engine while scanning your repositories to display cross-file (interfile) findings.
 To enable Semgrep Pro Engine, see [Semgrep Pro Engine overview](/semgrep-code/semgrep-pro-engine-intro/).
 - Not all Semgrep rules or rulesets make use of taint tracking.
 Ensure that you have a ruleset, such as the **default ruleset** added in your **[Policies](https://semgrep.dev/orgs/-/policies)**.
 If this ruleset is not added, go to [https://semgrep.dev/p/default](https://semgrep.dev/p/default), and then click **Add to Policy**.
 You can add rules that use taint tracking from [Semgrep Registry](https://semgrep.dev/explore).
 :::